Chronic Inflammatory Demyelinating Polyradiculoneuropathy

 - Recurrent.
 Episodes of symptoms stop and start.

 - Monophasic.
 This means one bout of the disease lasts 1 to 3 years and doesn’t recur.

 What causes CIDP?

 CIDP occurs when the body's immune system attacks the myelin sheaths around nerve cells.
-But exactly what triggers this is not clear.
-Unlike GBS, there is usually no infection preceding CIDP.
-There does not seem to be a genetic link to CIDP.
+But exactly what triggers this isn't clear.
+Unlike GBS, there usually isn't an infection preceding CIDP.
+There doesn't seem to be a genetic link to CIDP.

 Who is at risk for CIDP?

 CIDP can occur in anyone.
 But people in their 50s and 60s seem more likely to develop it than people in other age groups.
 Men are twice as likely as women to get the disease.

 Symptoms are usually the same for all types of CIDP.
 They can include: